-Ubisoft shares sink after 'Assassin's Creed' delay
+Ubisoft Shares Sink After 'Assassin's Creed' Delay

-The publisher warned Wednesday that the game would now only hit shelves on February 14, instead of mid-November -- ahead of the crucial holiday season -- as announced.
+The publisher warned Wednesday that the game would now only hit shelves on February 14, instead of mid-November -- in time for the crucial holiday season -- as announced.

 In early afternoon trading Ubisoft shares were down 18 percent at 9.41 euros ($10.50), with the stock now down around 60 percent since the beginning of this year.